-In Romans 8, we are told that all creation groans as it awaits its redemption.
-As Julie Andrews put it, "The hills are alive with the sound of music."
-But they're playing in a minor key.
+In Romans 8 we're told that today creation groans as it awaits its redemption.
+Julie Andrews use to sing, "The hills are alive with the sound of music."
+But they play in a minor key.
 Creation groans over man's fall.

-When mankind sinned, he threw a wrench into the gears of life.
-A capriciousness appeared in nature.

-The gentle rains that water your lawn can also flood a city.
-The breeze that lifts a kite can splinter a house.
+When mankind sinned he threw a wrench into the gears of life.
+A capriciousness appeared within nature.
+The gentle rains that water your lawn, can also flood a city.
+The breeze that lifts a kite, can splinter a house.

 After the fall, twisters and hurricanes went on a crime spree - random acts of violence.
 Nature went nuts.
 Today, Mother Nature has a terrible case of PMS.
-In a fallen world, nature is now a mix of beauty and brutality.
+In a fallen world nature is now a mix of beauty and brutality.

-Every time I hear a tree creak or a dog howl, I wonder if they're not expressing their angst over the conditions they're forced to endure in a fallen world.

-Yet one day, the curse of sin will be lifted.
-When Jesus reigns over planet Earth, the natural order will be restored to its former and perfect and peaceful state.
+Every time I hear a tree creak, or a dog howl I wonder if they're not expressing their angst over the conditions they're forced to endure in a sin-harmed world.
+Yet one day the curse of sin will be lifted.
+When Jesus reigns over planet Earth the natural order will be restored to its former, and perfect, and peaceful state.

 Yet the greatest benefit of living in the Kingdom Age will be the unlimited access we'll have to Jesus.
 Isaiah 2:2-4 describes how people will flow to the King in Jerusalem, and Jesus will teach us His ways.

-Verse 4 tells us, "They shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore."
-Under the influence of King Jesus, this war-torn world will finally know peace.
+Isaiah 2:4 tells us, "They shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore."
+Under the influence of King Jesus this war-torn world will finally know peace.

 And peace won't just be global, but local.
-In the Millennium, there'll be no deadbolts or security systems.
+In the Millennium there'll be no dead bolts or security systems.
 Crime will be reduced to a minimum...
 And there'll be no Satan.
 He's chained for a thousand years...
 Jesus will enforce what's right and punish evil.

-And realize during the Millennial Kingdom of Christ, a strange mixture of people will occupy planet Earth.
+And realize during the Millennial Kingdom of Christ a strange mixture of people will occupy planet Earth.
 Mortal men will live alongside resurrected believers.

 There'll be humans who survive the Tribulation.
-People are born in the Millennium.
-Folks will continue to marry and give birth.
-With improved conditions and longer life-spans, a population explosion will occur.

-These survivors and their offspring will retain a sin nature, and even without the devil's influence, from time to time they'll need to be corrected.
+People are born in the Millennium who will continue to marry and give birth.
+With improved conditions and longer life-spans a population explosion will occur.
+These survivors and their offspring will retain a sin nature, and even without the devil's influence, from time to time need the Lord's correction.
 And they'll be saved the way we've been... by grace through faith.

-But along with the Earth's population of mortals, the Church - with the OT and Tribulation saints - will also live on planet Earth.
-After we descend with Jesus at His second coming, we'll hang out and help Him rule.
+But along with the Earth's population of mortals, the Church - along with the OT and Tribulation saints - will also live on planet Earth.
+After we descend with Jesus at His second coming - we'll hang out and help Him rule.
 2 Timothy 2:12 tells us, "If we endure, we shall also reign with Him."
 1 Corinthians 6:2 asks, "Do you not know that the saints will judge the world?"
 The implication is we will!
-Think of the lessons we'll have to teach the mortals in the Kingdom.
-Through trials, and tears, and heartache, we've learned the effects of sin and need for faith.
-We've put together quite a resume.

-When people living in God's Kingdom need to be reminded why it's wise to obey the Lord, we'll have firsthand knowledge that we can share as examples.
+Think of the lessons we'll be able to teach mortals in the Kingdom.
+Through trials, and tears, and heartache we've learned the effects of sin and need for faith.
+When people living in God's Kingdom need to be reminded why it's wise to obey the Lord, we'll have firsthand knowledge we can share.

 Remember what Jesus said to the faithful servant in Luke 19, "Well done, good servant; because you were faithful in a very little, have authority over ten cities."